foglamp/foglamp-south-usb4704/README.rst

 NOTE:

 This plugin requries the Advantech BIODAQ library.
-This has not standard install location, therefore you must se the environment variable BIODAQDIR to the location in whch you installed this.
+This has not standard install location, therefore you must set the environment variable BIODAQDIR to the location in whch you installed this.

 Build